murlock1000/nio-channel-bot/README.md

 Base template used: nio-template

 # Functions
-This bot is designed to redact messages (remove them) if: the user that posted it is not an admin/moderator of the room and his message is not a thread reply.
+The bot will delete a message if it is not a thread reply and the user is not an admin/moderator of the room.
-I.E. if it's a regular message/regular reply - gets deleted.
-Messages made in threads are allowed.
-When a user gets his message deleted - the bot creates/uses an existing DM room and informs the user about his attempt.
-Also increases the attempt count in the database.
+If a message is deleted, the bot will inform the user through a DM room and increase their attempt count in the database.
-After 3 attempts (3 message deletions) - the bot mutes (changes power level to -1) the user and resets the attempt count.
+If a user's message is deleted three times, the bot will mute the user and reset their attempt count.

 # Sources